How to Start a Local Knitting Group: 5 Simple Tips

 “Then one day, I came upon a page on Facebook about knitted hats for children with cancer.
 I remembered that feeling [of receiving a handmade gift], and finding that page sparked the beginning of wanting to give others a little joy, knowing that others care.”

-That was how their knitting group went from just a handful of knitters relaxing on their lunch break to a group actively knitting for charity.
+And so, their knitting group went from just a handful of knitters relaxing on their lunch break to a group actively knitting for charity.
+How delightful is that?!

 Growing a Local Knitting Group for Charity

-So not only does Sweet Knittings knit themselves, they also gather handmade donations others offer them.
+So not only did they knit themselves, but they also gathered handmade donations others offered them.

 “One of the biggest bumps in the road we faced, besides learning the ropes and guidelines for different donation causes, was starting over,” Veronica said.

 “We originally started out as ‘Heartfelt Stitches.’
 Then we learned that some of our pictures and info were being taken and used by someone else for their own purposes.
-We didn’t want to take any chances and decided to start fresh again.
+We didn’t want to take any chances and decided to start fresh again.”
+They gave themselves the name Sweet Knittings.

 “Since then things have gone by smoothly, and even better!”